1.1. Convolution#

 Exercises#

-2. Convert a colourful image to grey scale using a convolution with kernel_size=(1, 1).
+2. Convert a colour image to greyscale by applying a convolution with kernel_size=(1, 1)

 References#